-The old epithet for the Hong Kong Police Force, “Asia’s Finest,” has glossed over decades of stigmatizing, surveilling, carding, and questioning ethnic and racial minorities on the street, particularly those from South East Asia, South Asia, Africa, and the Caribbean.
+The old epithet for the Hong Kong Police Force, “Asia’s Finest,” has glossed over decades of stigmatizing, surveilling, carding, and questioning of ethnic and racial minorities on the street, particularly those from South East Asia, South Asia, Africa, and the Caribbean.
 Sex workers, queers, and trans folk, too, have long been harassed and abused by the police.
-Cops in concert with immigration officials have detained, abused, and deported undocumented migrants, asylum seekers, and refugees as well.
+Cops in concert with immigration officials have long detained, abused, and deported undocumented migrants, asylum seekers, and refugees as well.

 This logic says: it’s fine if you police the non-normative, the poor, the queer, the refused—as long as you don’t police us.

 The Tuen Muen protesters employed this kind of cop logic to harass these women based on their suspected “unacceptable” activities and used physical punishment to compel compliance.
 They bypassed the rule of law, used threats, misogyny, and violence to exclude these women from “their” neighborhood.
 These practices followed the logic of police brutality being decried by the protesters in the larger anti-extradition movement.
 It is “community policing” at its worst.